 2. Phishing or UI Spoofing: A malicious person could use the Shadow DOM in order to create fake buttons or forms that look real.
 This tricks the users into saving the sensitive info.

-3. Limited Visibility in Dev Tools: By default, some Shadow DOM content may not be easy to inspect, making it harder for developers to spot security issues.
+3. Limited Visibility in Dev Tools: By default, some of the DOM content may not be easy to inspect, making it harder for developers to spot security issues.

-4. CSS Isolation can be misused: This is because the files present inside the Shadow DOM don’t get leaked.
+4. CSS Isolation can be misused: This is because the files present inside this DOM don’t get leaked.
 Hence, the attackers can cover the UI elements that are harmful in order to track users visually.

-5. Script Execution Risks: If untrusted content is placed inside a Shadow DOM, it can still run scripts and pose the same risks as normal DOM elements.
+5. Script Execution Risks: If untrusted content is placed inside this DOM, it can still run scripts and pose the same risks as normal DOM elements.

 Best Practices for Using Shadow DOM in JavaScript